linode/docs/docs/platform/block-storage/how-to-use-block-storage-with-your-linode/index.md

         mkdir /mnt/BlockStorage1

-7. You can then mount the new volume, where `FILE_SYSTEM_PATH` is your volume's file system path:
+7. You can then mount the new volume:

         mount FILE_SYSTEM_PATH /mnt/BlockStorage1